-Real Estate – Boston Water
+Real Estate – Towns West of Boston

 According to the MWRA annual Drinking water test, Boston has the best water in the country!
 The water is supplied from the Quabbin Reservoir, about 65 miles west of Boston, and the Wachusett Reservoir, about 35 miles west of Boston.
 To view official results visit www.MWRA.state.ma.us